-For years the light heavyweights were viewed as the cruiserweights are by many today, a troupe of pugilists destined to eventually grow some extra poundage and courage so they might mix it up with the big men.
+For many years the light heavyweights were viewed as the cruiserweights are by some today, a troupe of pugilists destined to eventually add some extra poundage so they might mix it up with the truly big men.
 Certainly the 175 pound class was never thought to be one of the so-called “glamour” divisions, this view reinforced by the failure of so many light heavyweight champions to scale the lofty peak of the heavyweights and claim it as their own.
 But over the decades it has boasted its share of legendary battlers, even if most of the very best at 175 never actually owned the division’s world title.
 Without further ado, our list of the greatest light heavyweights in boxing history:

 12. John Henry Lewis: World champion with a career mark of 99-11-5, Lewis boasts wins over Bob Olin, Tiger Jack Fox, James Braddock and Maxie Rosenbloom.